 Camara Suites.
 Another historical neoclassical-style mansion is available in the form of wonderful suites featuring handmade furniture and mattresses, well-designed lighting, and maritime-themed artwork.
 No pool again but a central location in Chora.

 Krinos Suites Hotel.
-Located at the coastal village of Batsi with a magnificent view to an organized wind-shielded beach, nearby restaurants, and nightlife options, this historical hotel (since 1936) in a renovated building that operated as a sericulture workshop in the 19th century and hosted important Greek intellectuals through the decades.
+Located at the coastal village of Batsi with a magnificent view to an organized wind-shielded beach, nearby restaurants, and nightlife options, this is a historical hotel (since 1936) in a renovated building that operated as a sericulture workshop in the 19th century and hosted important Greek intellectuals through the decades.
 The simple but well-designed rooms aren’t accompanied by other facilities, yet they feature coveted COCO-MAT beds.

 Belvedere Andros.
 Again in Batsi, simple suites in the main building with a swimming pool plus an independent apartment suite nearby can be among your more casual choices, especially if you want to experience the area by night.

 OW Andros.
 In a valley near the beautiful natural beach of Fellos, these 5 simple suites are equipped with private outdoor hot tub/Jacuzzi.
-All guests have access to a pool with lounge, sunbeds, and exclusive services.
+All guests have access to a pool with a lounge, sunbeds, and exclusive services.

 Paradise Art Hotel.
 In Chora, this artsy boutique hotel with classic décor has simple rooms, a pool with a bar, and outdoor sports facilities.